Fast simulation of Volterra processes using random Fourier features with application to the log-stationary fractional Brownian motion: Introduction

 \section{Introduction}

-Stochastic Volterra equations (SVEs) have emerged as a central framework for modeling non-Markovian dynamics with memory effects.
+Stochastic Volterra equations (SVEs) have emerged as a central framework for modelling non-Markovian dynamics with memory effects, with important developments in both theory and applications.
+Memory effects and non-Markovian dynamics play an important role across several applied domains.
+In finance, Volterra-type processes and rough models have been widely used to capture persistence and microstructural effects \citep{JaissonRosenbaum2016, ElEuchFukasawaRosenbaum2018, abijaber2019affine}.
+In biology, stochastic models with memory naturally arise in population dynamics \citep{Allen2010, bressloff2021stochastic1, bressloff2021stochastic2, anderson2015stochastic}.
+These works illustrate the broad relevance of Volterra-type frameworks for modelling complex systems with memory.
 In contrast to classical Itô stochastic differential equations, the future evolution of an SVE depends on the entire past trajectory through a deterministic kernel, typically of convolution type.
 This non-local structure allows one to capture rough behavior, long-range dependence and hereditary phenomena arising in physics, biology and more recently in mathematical finance.

-A general stochastic Volterra equation of convolution type can be written as
+A general stochastic Volterra equation of convolution type can be written as:

 where $K$ is a deterministic kernel and $W$ is a Brownian motion.
 When the kernel exhibits a fractional singularity of the form $K(t) = t^{H-\frac12}$ with $H\in(0,1)$, the solution typically fails to be a semimartingale for $H<\frac12$, placing the model outside the scope of classical Itô calculus.
 A prominent example is the rough Heston model introduced in \citet{ElEuchRosenbaum2019}, which combines a fractional Volterra-type variance process with affine transform techniques.
 The model preserves tractability through a fractional Riccati equation while reproducing key stylized facts of implied volatility surfaces, thus establishing a deep connection between stochastic Volterra equations and modern mathematical finance.